reddyraja86/AutogenAgents/README.md

 ```
+---
 ### Agents main taks
 1. Interacting with 'LLM'
    -  It like asking the questions to LLM and get the response.
 2. Interacting with 'tools' to get the work done
    - Like Using the tools to get the work done.for example you can use a java script functiona to read the data and pass the value to LLm to get the desired results
 3. Interacting with 'human inputs'
    - Taking human inputs and responding to the user based on context provided.
 4. Interacting with other agents
    - Interacting with other agents to get the work done.

-### To do the above we have the following in autogen
+### To do the above we have the following Interfaces in Autogen

 1. ##### ConversableAgent Agent: ( For everything we can use as this is the super class)
    - Core agent type that can send and receive messages.
    - Highly customizable:
       - Integrates with LLMs, tools, and human input.
       - Configurable settings like human_input_mode (e.g., NEVER) and code_execution_config (e.g., False).
       - Supports default system messages to define agent behavior (e.g., "You are an AI assistant specializing in X, Y, Z").
 2. ##### Assistant Agent ( Inherited from ConversableAgent ):
    - Interacts with LLM.
    - Acts as an AI assistant using LLMs (e.g., GPT-3, GPT-4).
    - Capabilities:
       - Writes Python code.
       - Suggests corrections and bug fixes.
       - Customizable with system messages and LLM configurations.
 3. ##### User Proxy Agent ( Inherited from ConversableAgent ):
    - Takes human inputs and responds to the user.
    - Acts on behalf of humans and interacts with them.
    - Features:
       - Requests human input for replies.
       - Can execute code found in messages (if enabled).
       - Configurable to disable code execution (code_execution_config=False).
 4. ##### Group Chat Manager ( Inherited from ConversableAgent ):
    - Orchestrates communication between multiple agents.
    - Useful when human_input_mode=NEVER to manage agent interactions without human involvement.

 ![Build-in Agents in Autogen](Build-in%20Agents%20in%20Autogen.jpg)

+---
 ### Example application on Useragent

 - Here user agent accepts the user inputs and connects with the Assistant agent which responds by connecting with the LLM